OpenArabicPE/slides/template/OpenArabicPE-Slides-template.md

 - Simple technologies and relatively little coding needed:
     + Initial project set-up took less than four weeks of after-hour labour
-- Hosting, collaborative editing, long-term preservation and DOIs are provided free of cost
+- Hosting, collaborative editing, long-term preservation and DOIs are provided **free of charge**
 - Core (but simple) features **cannot** be automated:
     + all c.7000 page were manually tagged
     + does **not** require knowledge of XML, TEI or access to more than a syntax-aware text editor.